JamieMagee/dependabot-vcpkg/README.md

 }
 ```

-In this case, Dependabot will update the `builtin-baseline` field to the commit of the latest tag from the VCPKG port repository, which will update the versions of the dependencies specified in the `dependencies` field.
+In this case, Dependabot will update the `builtin-baseline` field to the commit of the latest tag from the vcpkg port repository, which will update the versions of the dependencies specified in the `dependencies` field.
 See [commit `5a4d27f522b27179d9e2dcb42eab58bbf891ca49`][builtin-baseline-commit] for an example of a Dependabot update that updates the `builtin-baseline` field.

 ```diff